feliosphere/firestore-file-load/README.md

 #### Data Type Support

 The script now supports all Firestore data types!
-You can use explicit type prefixes in your CSV values or rely on automatic type detection:
+You can use explicit type prefixes in your CSV values or rely on automatic type detection.
+Define the type for the whole column by appending the type (_e.g._ `age:int`) or for speific fields by using a prefix (_e.g._ `str: 45`)

 **Automatic Type Detection:**
 - `42` → Integer